ariakit/ariakit/examples/menu-nested/readme.md

 <div data-description>

-Rendering nested <a href="/components/menu">Menu</a> components to create a dropdown menu with submenus that open when hovering over the parent menu item.
+Rendering nested [Menu](/components/menu) components to create a dropdown menu with submenus that open when hovering over the parent menu item.

 </div>